5 recommended OTC drugs

 First aid

-1. Remove stinger (for bee) — with a card, not tweezers (avoid crushing the venom sac).
+1. Remove the stinger (in bee stings) — with a card, not with tweezers (avoid squeezing the venom sac).

 4. Oral antihistamine for marked itching.